ymunemasa/data-tutorials/tutorials/hortonworks/orc-with-spark/tutorial.md

 Now let’s persist back the RDD into the Hive ORC table we created before.

-    results.saveAsOrcFile("yahoo_stocks_orc")
+    results.write.format("orc").save("yahoo_stocks_orc")

+To store results in a hive directory rather than user directory, use this path instead:

+    /apps/hive/warehouse/yahoo_stocks_orc

 ![](/assets/orc-with-spark/Screenshot%202015-05-28%2016.52.44.png?dl=1)

 ### Reading the ORC file

 Let’s now try to read back the ORC file, we just created back into an RDD.
-But before we do so, we need a hiveContext:
+But before we do so, we need a `hiveContext`:

     val hiveContext = new org.apache.spark.sql.hive.HiveContext(sc)